 Meetings of the Board

 Schedule of Board Meetings

-The Board of Directors meets four times per year: in the fall in conjunction with the ALA Executive Board meeting in Chicago (see schedule here); at the ALA Midwinter Meeting; in the spring; and at the ALA Annual Conference.
-When the Board meets at ALA Annual and Midwinter, we hold one meeting, scheduled for Saturday afternoon (1:30-4:30 p.m.).
+The Board of Directors meets four times per year: in the fall in conjunction with the ICMA conference (see schedule); at the ALA Midwinter Meeting; in the spring; and at the ALA Annual Conference.
+When the Board meets at ALA Annual and Midwinter, we hold one meeting, scheduled for Saturday afternoon (1:30-4:30 PM).

 The spring board meeting may be held via conference call or face-to-face, depending upon the agenda and the wishes of the Board.
 It may be scheduled to begin immediately prior to or after ALA Legislative Day in Washington D.C.

 PLA will reimburse travel costs associated with attending the fall and spring board meetings.
 For the spring board meeting, if held in conjunction with ALA Legislative Day, PLA will cover two hotel nights and travel.
 PLA will not assume the cost of attending the ALA Midwinter and Annual Conference meetings.

 If you are unable to attend a Board meeting, please notify the President or the Executive Director prior to the meeting for an excused absence.
 PLA Bylaws require attendance of the Board meetings.
 If a member of the Board fails to attend two or more consecutive conferences, that director’s office may be declared vacant by a majority vote of the Board of Directors.

 Agendas and Protocol

 PLA Board meetings are open to members.
 The Board meets to talk about the business of PLA as a whole, e.g., the strategic direction, budget, programs, and partnerships and may be asked by ALA to provide support or comment on public library issues.